Abhishek-B16/GIT-DEMO/README.md

 # GIT-DEMO
-this is my git demo repository
+This is my git demo repository
 <br>
 author- Abhishek